drewkett/notes/README.md

 For windows server 2016 (and presumably others), a microsoft build of openssh is available at [GitHub Link](https://github.com/PowerShell/Win32-OpenSSH).
 It can be installed with powershell install script found inside zip.
 SSH can be installed as a feature for windows 10 and windows server 2019 directly.

 ### NFS
 NFS is available on windows server to install as a Role/Feature.
-Haven't messed around with authentication but you can set up read only access for connections from a specific ip for example
+Haven't messed around with authentication but you can set up read only access for connections from a specific ip for example.

+It seems to be a little faster than SMB file sharing, though minimal testing was done

 I had an issue where I couldn't access one file with seemingly identical permissions to another from a linux client.
 The difference in the files was the file owner.
 If I set the owner of the file to administrators, it worked